gbeckers/sound/doc/formats.rst

 The table below indicates the supported audio formats and audio encodings.
 If available, *Sound* uses PCM_24 because it is widely supported in audio applications and has good resolution.

-"Y" means the encoding is supported for a particluar file format.
+"Y" means the encoding is supported for a particular file format.

 "D" means the encoding is supported and used as a default.